 - Excellent drainage

-Best Terracotta Strawberry Planter
+Best Terracotta Strawberry Planters

 Key Benefits of the Terracotta Strawberry Growing Pot

-- Made from terracotta
+- Buy strawberry planters made from terracotta

 - Excellent design and great for keeping the strawberry fruit off the ground.